aazamandius1/aazamandius1/README.md

 - 👀 I’m interested in Life, the Universe, and Everything.
 42!
 - 🌱 I’m currently learning JS, python, linux and other cool stuff to roll into DevOps
 - 💞️ I’m attracted by curiosity, balance and beauty
-- 📫 How to reach me dunno, it`s up to u
+- 📫 How to reach me: tg: @aazamandius1

 <!---
 aazamandius1/aazamandius1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.